directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ---
-title: 'How to Build CRUD Application Using Directus and Flutter'
+title: 'Getting Started with Directus and Flutter'
 description: 'This tutorial covers the process of building a CRUD (Create, Read, Update, Delete) application using Directus as the headless CMS (Content Management System) and Flutter as the front-end framework.
 Directus provides a flexible and customizable API for managing data, while Flutter allows for the rapid development of cross-platform mobile and web applications.
 The tutorial will cover setting up Directus, connecting to the API, and building the user interface with Flutter.'
 author:
   name: 'Clara Ekekenta'